elastos/Elastos.CarrierClassic.Bootstrap/README.md

 $ sudo dpkg -i /path/to/elastos_bootstrapd.deb
 ```

-After install complete, the bootstrap deamon will start automatically.
+After the install complete, the bootstrap daemon will start automatically.
 You can run:

 ```shell
 $ sudo systemctl status ela-bootstrapd
 ```

 to check the service status.
-If the deamon started successful, the status should be **active (running)**.
+If the daemon started successfully, the status should be **active (running)**.

 Reference: [Man page for systemctl](https://www.freedesktop.org/software/systemd/man/systemctl.html).

 ***NOTICE:***

 ##### 1. Update bootstrap nodes list
-After installed Elastos Carrier bootstrap deamon, you should modify `/etc/elastos/bootstrapd.conf`, update the **bootstrap_nodes** section according your deployment.
+After installed Elastos Carrier bootstrap daemon, you should modify `/etc/elastos/bootstrapd.conf`, update the **bootstrap_nodes** section according your deployment.

 ##### 2. Set external IP to turn server explicitly
 Some Linux VPS servers , for example, servers from AWS, can't fetch public IP address directly by itself,  so you have manually update the public IP address of item **external_ip** in section **turn** for config file `/etc/elastos/bootstrap.conf`.

 ### MacOS

-You can also develop Elastos Carrier boostrapd on MacOS for testing or debugging purpose.
+You can also develop Elastos Carrier bootstrapd on MacOS for testing or debugging purposes.

 #### 1. Install Pre-requirents